Will AI Replace Vessel Traffic Operators? 72% of Your Tracking Is Automated, but the Radio Stays Human

 Vessel traffic operators face 48% overall AI exposure in 2024 — firmly in the high category.
 [Fact] Theoretical exposure reaches 68%, meaning AI could potentially handle a significant portion of the work.
 But observed exposure is only 28%, reflecting an industry that adopts technology cautiously when safety is on the line.
 [Fact]

 Tracking vessel positions using radar and AIS systems is 72% automated.
-[Fact] AI-powered vessel traffic management systems continuously process AIS transponder data from thousands of vessels, overlay radar returns, compute closest points of approach, predict collision risks, and generate automated alerts.
-The technology is impressive and genuinely useful.
+[Fact] AI-powered vessel traffic management systems continuously process Automatic Identification System transponder data from thousands of vessels, overlay radar returns, compute closest points of approach, predict collision risks, and generate automated alerts.
+Companies like Saab, Wartsila Voyage, Kongsberg, and Frequentis dominate the global VTMS market with platforms that integrate AI-assisted track prediction, anomaly detection, and decision support tooling.
+[Claim] The technology is impressive and genuinely useful.

 Communicating navigational advisories to ship captains sits at 35% automation.
-[Fact] Some routine advisories — weather updates, standard port entry procedures, notices to mariners — can be automated.
+[Fact] Some routine advisories — weather updates, standard port entry procedures, notices to mariners — can be automated through digital broadcast systems.
 But the critical communications — directing a ship to alter course, coordinating traffic in a congested channel during poor visibility, managing an emergency — require human judgment, authority, and real-time adaptability.
+The voice radio communication itself is regulated under International Telecommunication Union standards, and the protocols around bridge-to-shore communication remain explicitly human in design.

 Coordinating emergency response for maritime incidents has just 18% automation.
 [Fact] When a vessel is in distress, when there is an oil spill, when a collision occurs, the vessel traffic operator becomes the coordinator for coast guard, port authorities, environmental response teams, and commercial vessels in the area.
-This is crisis management that demands human leadership.
+This is crisis management that demands human leadership, multi-agency coordination, and the kind of high-stakes communication that algorithms are not trusted to perform.

 A Small, Specialized Workforce

-The small workforce and specialized nature of the role actually strengthen job security.
+The U.S. Coast Guard operates Vessel Traffic Service centers in major ports including New York/New Jersey, Houston-Galveston, San Francisco Bay, Puget Sound, Berwick Bay, Sault Sainte Marie, and others, with similar services run by port authorities and contractors elsewhere.
+[Fact] The small workforce and specialized nature of the role actually strengthen job security.
 These are not positions that can be easily outsourced or consolidated.
-Each port and waterway has specific characteristics — tidal patterns, traffic volumes, geographic constraints, local regulations — that require operators with local knowledge.
+Each port and waterway has specific characteristics — tidal patterns, traffic volumes, geographic constraints, cultural and linguistic mix of operators, and local regulations — that require operators with local knowledge.

 The Air Traffic Control Parallel